kpetruzzelli/datascience/README.md

 # datascience
-Exploring tools and projects in data science.
+Uncovering hidden truths in sports with data science.